puppetlabs/puppet-docs/source/geppetto/4.1/index.md

 * As "derived" from the Modulefile
 * As a first class file

 When it's derived, the metadata.json file will change whenever the Modulefile changes.
 It will also be deleted if the Modulefile is deleted.
 Eventually, the Modulefile will be deprecated.
-For this reason, you might want to delete the Modulfile but _keep_ the metadata.json.
+For this reason, you might want to delete the Modulefile but _keep_ the metadata.json.
 Here's how:

 1. Close any editor that's open for the Modulefile or metadata.json.
 2. Right-click the metadata.json file, and click **Properties**.
-3. In the **Properties** dialog, clear the **Derived** check box and click **OK**.
+3. In the **Properties** dialog, clear the **Derived** check box, and click **OK**.
 4. Now, delete the Modulefile.

 ####The Metadata Editor

 Opening the metadata editor will bring you to the *Overview* screen.
 The *Overview* screen will display your metadata in individual text fields for editing.
 This metadata is split into two groups: *General Information* and *Details*.

-Within *General Information*:
+*General Information*:

 * **Name**: This field is unique as it has two text fields separated by a '-'.
 If you are planning to upload your module to the Puppet Forge at any point, the first field should contain your Puppet Forge username.
 The second field should contain the name of your module.
 For more information on module naming, see [this article about publishing modules](/puppet/latest/reference/modules_publishing.html#a-note-on-module-names).
 * **Version**: Your module's current version number.
-It is important that this is kept up-to-date, as it impacts the ability for your modules to connect with one another via dependencies.
+It is important that this is kept up-to-date, as it impacts your modules' ability to connect with one another via dependencies.
 We highly recommend using [semver](http://semver.org/) to guide your versioning.
 * **Author**: The name of the module's author.
 * **License**: Any applicable license guiding the module's use.

-Within *Details*:
+*Details*:

 * **Source**: The repo where the module lives.
 If you used Geppetto to create your module, you can ignore this.
 * **Project Page**: The GitHub page where the module's source code is published.
 * **Summary**: A brief description of the module's functionality.
 * **Description**: Originally, this was a space to give some more detailed information about your module, but this feature is being deprecated.
 Information you put in this field will be lost.
 Please enter detailed information about your module in the [README](/puppet/latest/reference/modules_documentation.html) instead.

+*Dependencies*:

 If your module requires capabilities or functionality provided by another module in order to run properly, your module is dependent on that other module.
 From the *Dependencies* tab, you can add, delete, or edit dependencies for your module.